 - You may submit a request online from WorldCat via FirstSearch.
+Please note that you must now type in the comments field which library branch you want to choose as your pickup location.
+The drop-down menu will not work.
 (If you are not familiar with the use of WorldCat, please contact us for assistance.)

 - You may email us your request at firstname.lastname@example.org.
 Please include your full name, library card number, mailing address, telephone number, and your preferred pickup location (Main, Velma Teague, Foothills, or Foothills drive-up window).